Survival statistics for testicular cancer

 Pure seminoma means that there are no teratoma cells in the tumour.
 You will have normal AFP marker levels if you have pure seminoma.
 There are two categories

-Some men have an intermediate prognosis.
-This means that the seminoma has spread beyond the lung or lymph nodes, to other parts of the body such as the brain or liver.
-The number of men alive 5 years after diagnosis is 72%.
+Intermediate prognosis means that the seminoma has spread beyond the lung or lymph nodes, to other parts of the body such as the brain or liver.

 No one with pure seminoma is classified as having a poor prognosis